Riimu/Kit-UrlParser/README.md

   * The port number will not be included in the strings returned by `getAuthority()` and `__toString()` if the port is the standard port for the current scheme.
-  * Percent encodings are treated in case insensitive sensitive manner.
+  * Percent encodings are treated in case insensitive manner.
 Thus, this library will normalize the hexadecimal characters to upper case.
   * The number of forward slashes in the beginning of the path in the string returned by `__toString()` may change depending on whether the URL has an `authority` component or not.